Media Communications Mesh#

 ✅ More information about the Media Proxy component can be found in the media-proxy subdirectory.

-• Key Features: Zero Memory Copy, uses a zero-copy memory techniques for ultra-low-latency media transfers between containers.
+• Key Features: Zero Memory Copy, uses a zero-copy memory technique for ultra-low-latency media transfers between containers.
 This helps avoid data duplication, reducing time and resource overhead.

 • Media Stream Compatibility: Supports compressed (like JPEG XS) and RAW uncompressed media formats, ensuring flexibility in how media is transported.

-• Multiple Protocols: Works with protocols such as SMPTE ST 2110 and RTSP, enhancing its versatility in different media service setups.
+• Multiple Protocols: Works with SMPTE ST-2110 protocols, enhancing versatility in different media service setups.

-✅ Detailed information about MCM SDK can be found in sdk directory.
+✅ Detailed information about Media Communications Mesh SDK (further referred to as SDK) can be found in the sdk directory.

-✅ Detailed information about FFmpeg with MCM plugin can be found in FFmpeg-plugin directory.
+✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in the ffmpeg-plugin directory.

-• Linux server (Intel Xeon processor recommended, ex.
-Sapphire Rapids).
+• Linux server (Intel Xeon processor recommended, e.g., Sapphire Rapids).

-• Network Interface Card (NIC) compatible with DPDK (ex.
-Intel Ethernet Controller E810-C).
+• Network Interface Card (NIC) compatible with DPDK (e.g., Intel Ethernet Controller E810-C).

-• (recommended) Update NIC drivers and firmware, more info and latest drivers Support
+• (Recommended) Update NIC drivers and firmware.
+For more information and latest drivers, see Support.

 1. Clone the repository